 The address from which distance will be measured will be the permanent residential address, as at the closing date for applications, of the parent with whom the child is normally resident.
-Where a child lives with parents with shared responsibility, each for part of a week, the home address is the address from which the child travels to school for the majority of school days per week.
+Where a child lives with parents with shared responsibility, each for part of a week, the home address is the address from which the parent receives the child benefit.